hasenbanck/toa/SPECIFICATION.md

 Each block consists of:

-- **Size** (4 bytes): Compressed size of the block data in bytes, stored as little-endian uint32
+- **Size** (8 bytes): Compressed size of the block data in bytes, stored as little-endian uint64
 - **Data**: LZMA compressed data stream

 Block properties:

-- Minimum size: 1 B    (size field value 0x00000001)
+- Minimum size: 1 B          (size field value 0x0000000000000001)
-- Maximum size: (4 GiB - 1 B) (size field value 0xFFFFFFFF)
+- Maximum size: 16 EiB - 1 B (size field value 0xFFFFFFFFFFFFFFFF)
 - Zero-length blocks are not permitted
-- Files larger than (4 GiB - 1 B) MUST be split across multiple blocks

 **Block Independence**: Each block is completely independent:

 - LZMA encoder state is reset for each block (fresh dictionary, reset probability models)
 - Prefilters (if used) are reset for each block with no state carried between blocks
-- BCJ filters compute jumps/calls relative to the block start, not the file start
 - No compression dictionary or filter state is shared between blocks

-**LZMA Stream Format**: Raw LZMA stream data with end-of-stream marker
+**LZMA Stream Format**: Raw LZMA stream data with end-of-stream marker (the distance-length pair of 0xFFFFFFFF, 2).

 ### 4.2 Block Size Recommendations